 Six thoughts on the six keys to good occlusion

-The book Straight Wire: The Concept and Appliance tells the story of how a study of 120 casts of naturally optimal occlusion lead to the development of the first preajdusted appliance.
-It is a carefully written text explaining basic concepts of the straight-wire appliance.
-It has plenty of beautiful drawings, but from the viewpoint of a clinician the most exciting feature of the book is apparently 200+ photos of before and after dental casts.
+The book Straight Wire: The Concept and Appliance tells the story of how a study of 120 casts of naturally optimal occlusion led to the development of the first preajdusted appliance.
+It is a carefully written text explaining basic concepts behind the straight-wire appliance.
+It has plenty of beautiful drawings, but from the viewpoint of a clinician the most exciting part of the book is 200+ photos of before and after dental casts.
 These are the records from 1960s and 1970s collected by a number of orthodontists.
 The quality of the results is exceptional.

 I decided not to indulge myself into retelling the six keys and straight-wire philosophy, but rather write my own subjective ideas loosely based on the book…